rohanbaisantry/image-clustering/README.md

 step 2: Initialize an object of the class "image_clustering" with the parameters set in the previous step.
 step 3: Call the class's load_data() function.
 step 4: Call the class's get_new_imagevector() function.
-step 5: call the clustering() function.
+step 5: Call the clustering() function.